Choral and instrumental ensembles

 Choose from a range of vocal and instrumental ensembles, from jazz, percussion, or strings, to chamber or concert choirs and more.
-Some ensembles require an audition placement, while others require an audition for participation.
-Find your fit!
+Some ensembles require an audition placement, and others require an audition for participation.

 The Fort Lewis College Symphonic Band is one of Colorado's premiere bands directed by Justin Hubbard, Director of Bands.
 The Symphonic Band is an open enrollment ensemble representing students from a variety of majors across campus.